Warrarnku Ninti Celebration

 Wantili, Wayinkurangu, Puntawarri, Kulyakartu and Punmu are all evoked in mesmerising animations created with Sohan Ariel Hayes (third generation English settler producing artist with extensive experience working with Senior Martu Law Men and Women), with immersive sound compositions that have been created by Martu and Tura artists from the on-Country Kulininpalaju (We Are Listening!) project.

-During the day across this celebratory weekend, visitors are invited to experience a surround-sound immersive audio experience sourced from the Kulinpalaju Sound Archive.
+During the day across this celebratory weekend, visitors were invited to experience a surround-sound immersive audio experience sourced from the Kulinpalaju Sound Archive.
 In this expansive sound-scape, selections from the archive are given space to stretch out, mimicking the immense desert landscapes of Martu ngurra (Country).

 About

 Martumili Artists is a Martu-driven Aboriginal art centre, hosted by the Shire of East Pilbara.
 Martumili represents Martu artists working in the communities of Parnpajinya (Newman), Jigalong, Parnngurr, Punmu, Kunawarritji, Irrungadji and Warralong.
 Based in Newman in the East Pilbara Arts Centre, Martumili maintain a self-curated gallery space and a drop-in art studio.
-Martumili also service remote communities through regu-lar field trips to satellite community based art facilities.
-Martumili are well-recognised by natio-nal institutions and private collectors, and are exhibited worldwide.
+Martumili also service remote communities through regular field trips to satellite community based art facilities.
+Martumili are well-recognised by national institutions and private collectors, and are exhibited worldwide.

 Kanyirninpa Jukurrpa is a Martu organisation that works with Martu delivering a suite of cultural, environmental, educational, and social programs.
 KJ’s mission is to build strong and sustainable Martu communities and one of KJ’s primary objec-tives is to preserve Martu culture and traditional knowledge.
 This focuses KJ’s work on Martu living within the four desert communities, but does not prevent the far-flung Martu diaspora also working with KJ.
 Currently the largest employer of Martu, the success of KJ’s programs have been acknowledged at a national and international level.